sankamuk/PysparkCheatsheet/Pyspark-StructuredStreaming-03.md

 > Note how Spark looks up his state store finds and already available window to fit the new event into and calculates the new aggregate and publish results.

+***Note the biggest limitation of stream processing currently is Spark does not allow you to run analytical functions with Streaming results.
+Thus we will not be able to calculate running totals or the highest kind of operations with Spark streaming.
+You should write results per window to a destination like RDBMS and run further query over result of Spark job to achieve your desired output.***